Category Archives: Portuguese Royals

 José had five siblings:

-During his childhood, José was exposed to his mother’s highly religious influence, as well as the influence of António Stief, an Austrian Jesuit priest who accompanied his mother Maria Anna of Austria to Portugal, as a royal confessor.
+During his childhood, José was exposed to his mother’s highly religious influence and the influence of António Stief, an Austrian Jesuit priest who accompanied his mother Maria Anna of Austria to Portugal, as a royal confessor.
 José received an education typical of a prince of the time, studying science and languages.
 He was a devout Catholic and passionate about Italian opera, assembling one of the largest European collections of opera scores.

 A contemporary engraving depicting the Exchange of Princesses over the Caia River on the Portugal-Spain border; Credit – Wikipedia